 In order to transfer Client Pledged Eligible Collateral to LCH SA, in order to satisfy a request made in accordance with Article 4.3.2.1(i) of the CDS Clearing Rule Book, the Defaulting Clearing Member must provide LCH SA with its consent to the debit of Client Pledged Eligible Collateral from its Client Pledged Account by Euroclear, pursuant to an instruction of LCH SA, and credit of the Client Pledged Eligible Collateral to be credited to the LCH Client Securities Account.
 The Defaulting Clearing Member must evidence its consent by submitting the relevant form by any means as specified in a Clearing Notice.

 Following the receipt of the consent of the Defaulting Clearing Member, LCH SA will submit instructions via Euroclear Bank.
-When LCH SA receives the confirmation of settlement from Euroclear Bank or Euroclear France, as applicable, LCH SA shall update the relevant CCM Client Collateral Account(s) of the Defaulting Clearing Member to reflect that such Eligible Collateral has been transferred with full title to LCH SA.
+When LCH SA receives the confirmation of settlement from Euroclear Bank or Euroclear France, as applicable, LCH SA shall update the relevant CCM Client Collateral Account(s) of the Defaulting Clearing Member to reflect that such Eligible Collateral has been transferred with full title on a bilateral basis to LCH SA.

 Provided the Defaulting Clearing Member has sent its consent in accordance with this Paragraph 3.16(a), within the timeframe specified by LCH SA pursuant to Article 4.3.2.1(i), the Defaulting Clearing Member shall be treated as having satisfied its obligation to transfer ownership in the Client Pledged Eligible Collateral to LCH SA as required by the CDS Admission Agreement.
 If, however, the Defaulting Clearing Member has not sent its consent within the timeframe specified by LCH SA pursuant to Article 4.3.2.1(i), LCH SA shall be entitled to enforce the security interest granted to it under, and in accordance with, the Pledge Agreement and, in accordance with the CDS Clearing Rule Book by appropriation of the Defaulting Clearing Member’s Client Pledged Eligible Collateral.